Hormonal acne - The guide

 The abundance of sebum provides a great breeding ground for some bacteria that are naturally found on our skin.
 One bacterium is particularly fond of this: Propionibacterium acnes, which is why it gives acne its name.
 Propionibacterium feels at home in excess sebum and metabolizes fatty acids on an assembly line.
 Its excretion products cause inflammation, resulting in unpleasant pressure pain and redness.
 Blackheads, pustules, papules/pimples and lumps develop.
 Preferably on skin areas with many sebaceous glands.
 These include the face, neck, back, shoulders and upper chest area.

 But how could it be otherwise, not all acne is the same.
 Of course, acne manifests itself differently in each person and in different degrees of severity and manifestations.
 A visit to the dermatologist is therefore recommended for severe forms.
 That's why I'm mainly giving supportive tips and recommendations for milder forms here.
 However, you may have already tried a few things and nothing has really helped you yet.
 That's why I want to take a holistic look at the topic and give you a few ideas.
-There is certainly something you can change to achieve an improvement. :-)
+There is certainly still something you can change to achieve an improvement. :-)

 2 What specifically causes hormonal acne and how does it manifest itself?